Tired After Eating? 6 Tips to Boost Your Energy

 - Meat: pork, chicken, beef

 - Cereal products: oats, products with spelt flour/ millet/ (buck)wheat

 - Nuts: hazelnuts, cashews, walnuts

-Are you looking for more scrumptious meals for your next lunch break?
+Are you desirous for more scrumptious lunches?
 Have a look at these top 5 quick and easy recipes.

 What you eat influences the way you feel!
 When you eat foods high in sugar and simple carbohydrates, like white-flour pasta and white bread, your body releases more insulin.
 Insulin is a peptide hormone that lowers your blood sugar level quickly.
 Eating these foods will cause an initial blood sugar high and quick insulin response.
 So if your body releases a lot of it, it can make your blood sugar crash.
 This leads to uncontrollable sleepiness after eating, low energy, and inability to concentrate.